akshayKhot/akshayKhot.github.io/_posts/2021-4-26-abstractions-in-computing.md

 layers: system_design/programming_layers.png
 ---

 This is a brief summary of the second chapter of Principles of Computer System Design.
 It explores the fundamental abstractions in computing that form the basis of almost everything in hardware and software.
-These abstractions perform the functions of recall, processing, and communication.

 Vast majority of computer system abstractions fall into one of three classes: